yodrew/yodrew.github.io/_pages/air.md

 The universal vent can be shortened for use inside a silencer or other enclosure.
 The enclosure must have two or more blackened corners that light must go around.
 Follow instructions in wall drawing.
 Also note dash-dotted lines in plan and elevation views.

-The short version is 168 x 266 x 84 thick.
+The short version is 168 x 266 x 84.
 If an even smaller vent is required:

 - use thin cardboard
 	- slide baffles leftward, maintaining spacing
 	- trim protruding walls
-- use black posterboard for walls, not cardboard
+- use my old helix-z vent in the zip file (140 x 281 x 68 in the body)
 - shrink the design proportionally
-- use my old helix-z vent in the zip file

 With thought and experiment, every engineering problem can be solved.
 This is the awesome and terrifying power of _technique_: of physics and engineering.
-Let us use it to our advantage, for the purpose of coming back to life.
+Let us use it to our advantage, for the purpose of coming back to life. {#threshold-vent}

 #### threshold